A Year-Round Guide to Franklin and Nantahala

 Scuppernong Books — Greensboro

 The warmth of this Guilford County bookstore can be felt from the moment you step through its glass doors — from the sunlight that speckles the shop’s olive-green walls to the cozy coffee-and-wine-bar at the front of the store.
-“This isn’t just a place to get books and leave; it’s a place to talk about them,” writer Steve Mitchell says.
-Along with community events like poetry readings by local writers and Silent Book Club (bring a book and sip wine amongst fellow introverts!), Scuppernong also partners with the Greensboro Literary Organization to present the Greensboro Bound Literary Festival, which happens every spring.
+Along with community events like poetry readings by local writers and Silent Book Club (bring a book to read and sip wine amongst fellow introverts!), Scuppernong also partners with the Greensboro Literary Organization to present the Greensboro Bound Literary Festival, which happens every spring.

 Scuppernong Books